Understand Your Risks to Prevent a Heart Attack

 Sleep

 Getting a good night’s sleep regularly is vital to cardiovascular health.
-Good sleep benefits your whole body, including your heart and brain, and can improve mood, memory and reasoning.
+Good sleep benefits your whole body, including your heart and brain.
+It can improve mood, memory and reasoning.

-The amount and quality of sleep you get can influence your eating habits, mood, memory, internal organs and more.
+Your amount and quality of sleep can influence your eating habits, mood, memory, internal organs and more.
 Too much or too little can be harmful.

-Adults should aim for an average 7-9 hours a night, and babies and kids need more depending on their age.
+Adults should aim for an average 7-9 hours a night.
+Babies and kids need more depending on their age.

 Get tips for getting good sleep.